s0ber/ijax/README.md

 Library for creating GET ajax requests via iframe.
 There is also built-in support for streaming parts of data via iframe.

+## Why would anyone ever need this?

+If you reading this, then you might be interested of why would someone will need stuff like this.
+The truth is, that at current point in time iframe it the only cross-browser way of executing code snippets while receiving them from server.
+It means, that you can execute code as fast, as you receive it.
+You don't need to wait for a whole content to start working with a response.
+You can get data (for example, html) from server by chunks, and show those chunks immediately.
+When used properly, this can improve user experience a lot.
+Such approach is used by VK and Facebook.
+But with this library you can easily apply it to your web application.

 ## API

 You need to create an instance of Ijax class, and then work with this instance.
 It'll have following methods.